Daniel: Chapter 1

 The book of Daniel can be segregated in a few ways for better comprehension of God’s work in the history of Israel and of the Gentile nations.
 Daniel chapter one through chapter six can be viewed as a historical chronology of Israel’s years of captivity.
 However, the latter chapters, seven through twelve, are prophetic and restart the historical chronology of when the visions and dreams were given to Daniel, beginning in the first year of King Belshazzar.
 The events revealed to Daniel in visions, dreams, and the discourse with the angel Gabriel, are not given in a sequential prophetic timeline from chapter seven through twelve.
 For example, the events revealed in chapter seven occur after the events in chapter eight.
 Chapter nine then covers the entire spectrum of time from King Nebuchadnezzar’s destruction of Jerusalem through today, and on through to the seven years of tribulation, and to the beginning of the 1,000 year reign of Christ.
 Finally, chapters 10 through 12, which are all based on the same vision, recount the prophetic events in chapters seven through nine in more detail, and in sequential order.

-Mapped over this, is another scheme to segment the book of Daniel, which is the language it was written in.
-The beginning of the book is written in the Hebrew language, then in Aramaic, then resumes to the Hebrew language.
-Daniel held a supreme position in King Nebuchadnezzar’s court, and God had given him knowledge, skill in all learning, and wisdom, so it is not surprising that he would have been fluent in many languages.
+Another means to further understand the book of Daniel is to know what parts of the book were written either in Hebrew, the Jewish language, or in Aramaic, the Gentile language.
+One important inference to make in the change of the written language in Daniel’s book, is to know whom that section was written about or to which group, to either the Jews or Gentiles.
+The beginning of the book is written in the Hebrew language, then cnanges to Aramaic, then resumes back to the Hebrew language.
+Daniel held a supreme position in King Nebuchadnezzar’s court, and God gave him knowledge, skill in all learning, and wisdom.
+It is therefore, not surprising that Daniel would have been fluent in many languages.
 Perhaps the more subtle meaning ascribed to this change in language is to imply that God is speaking to both the nation of Israel and to the Gentile nations.
 For it is with the destruction of Jerusalem that we see a temporary end, but not the elimination, of the royal reign of Judah.
 From that time to the present, the world has witnessed a series of Gentile nations ruling over the affairs of Israel.
 However, upon the return of the Lord to this world to establish His earthly kingdom, the royal line of Judah will resume through the Lord Jesus Christ, Revelation 19:11-21 and Revelation 20:1-6.
 Clearly, the association of Hebrew text to verses one through the first half of verse four in chapter two concern the captives.
 These verses are directly related to Daniel and his friends, and their faithfulness to God’s words despite the dire consequences they faced.
-The remainder of the verses in chapter two are God’s revelation to the Gentile nations so they would know of God’s sovereignty over all their activities until their end.
-The resumption back to the Hebrew text is found in chapter eight through the remainder of the book, which reflects God speaking to the nation of Israel directly.
+The remainder of the verses in chapter two are God’s revelation to the Gentile nations so they would know of God’s sovereignty over all their activities until the end of their rule and influence over Israel.
+The resumption back to the Hebrew text is found in chapter eight through the remainder of the book, which reflects God speaking solely to the nation of Israel.
 It is during the rule of the Medes and the Persians, that Israel was allowed to return to their own land to rebuild the temple, and eventually rebuild the wall of Jerusalem.
 It is the rebuilding of the wall that began the 70-week clock found in chapter nine of Daniel.
 The breakdown of the verses is as follows:

 A Historical and Chronological View of Daniel | Daniel chapters 1-6 | Daniel chapters 7-12 |